leeroybrun/glacier-vault-remove/README.md

 python removeVault.py <region-name> <vault-name> DEBUG
 ```

-## Running the Docker container
+## Building the Docker image

-If you don't want to install all dependencies locally you can also build and use the Docker container supplied with this package.
+If for whatever reason you don't want to use the [`leeroyb/glacier-vault-remove`](https://hub.docker.com/repository/docker/leeroyb/glacier-vault-remove) image on Docker Hub, you can also build the image yourself from this repository.

-1. Make sure you have docker installed and run:
+1. Make sure you have docker installed
+2. Clone or download this repository
+3. Build the image:

 ```
 docker build -t glacier-vault-remove .
 ```

-2. Create a `credentials.json` as described above
+4. Create a `credentials.json` as described above

-3. Run the tool in the docker container:
+5. Run the tool in the docker container:

 ```
 docker run -v /path/to/credentials.json:/app/credentials.json glacier-vault-remove <region> <vault|LIST> [DEBUG] [NUM_PROCESSES] [<job_id>|LIST|NEW|LATEST]